 A comprehensive, multi-author treatise on the social insects of the world, with some auxiliary attention to such adjacent topics as subsocial insects and social arachnids.
 The work is to serve as a very convenient, yet authoritative reference work on the biology and systematics of social insects of the world.
 This is a project of the International Union for the Study of Social Insects (IUSSI).

-Books by IUSSI members
+Recent books by IUSSI members

 Stingless Bees: Their Behaviour, Ecology, and Evolution